As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com

 State and local parks are natural resources that surround us.
 Florida has 11 National Parks and over 171 State Parks and Trails for you to explore.
 History, science, math, and literature can be found in the centuries that span the growth of Florida and are preserved within these parks.
 Take a walk or read under an oak hammock.
 You will be amazed at what your children will retain in a natural environment.

 Blue Spring in Orange City, Florida is a great example.
-Manatee is what draws people to this park, yet there are hundreds of years of fascinating history right there along the St. Johns River.
+Manatee draws people to this park, yet there are hundreds of years of fascinating history along the St. Johns River.
 Citrus, steamboats, famous writers, and nature itself provide countless opportunities for education.

-Farmer’s Markets and U-pick farms fall within community and seasons.
+Farmer’s Markets and U-pick farms fall within the community and seasons.
 Understanding how food grows and its season is important in making food choices.
-Farmer’s markets are perfect for allowing your children to ask questions, make purchases, compare vendors and learn where their food comes from.
+Farmer’s markets are perfect for allowing your children to ask questions, make purchases, compare vendors, and learn where their food comes from.